daparic/qemu-arm/README.md

 Edit [activate.sh](https://github.com/daparic/qemu-arm/blob/main/activate.sh) file for path adjustment changes, where you unzipped the Linaro cross compiler.

+## Setup QEMU ARM Emulator

+For portability of this demo, [QEMU ARM Emulation](https://github.com/daparic/qemu-arm/tree/main/qemu) shall be used.

-## Windows Git Bash
+## Others

-Install [Git bash](https://github.com/git-for-windows/git/releases/download/v2.43.0.windows.1/Git-2.43.0-64-bit.exe) as we will be using it as our terminal for Windows machine.
+Windows development machine needs to install [Git bash](https://github.com/git-for-windows/git/releases/download/v2.43.0.windows.1/Git-2.43.0-64-bit.exe) as we will be using it as our terminal for Windows machine.
 Open git bash shell, clone the project and set environment variables:

 ```
 git clone https://github.com/daparic/qemu-arm